 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-In the spring that my colleague has referenced, there were approximately six community health centres that were facing closure.
-However, I am happy to report that as of August 16, there have been no permanent closures.
-We have been able to staff the community health centres, perhaps not with nurses, but with emergency responders called paramedics who are the medical professionals that we usually see responding in ambulances.
+With regard to the spring closures that my colleague has referenced, we envisioned that six community health centres that were facing closure.
+However, I am happy to report that as of August 16, there have been no permanent closures of health centres.

+We have been able to staff the health centres, perhaps not with nurses, but with emergency responders called paramedics who are the professionals that provide medical care in ambulances.
+We have provided paramedics in these communities, so there were no complete closures in any of the community health centres.
+I'm glad that the health centres were fully staffed.